-This program is all about doing.
-Right from day one, students dive into the software tools, exploring all the options, and creating their own design projects.
+This program is all about real designing.
+Right from day one, students dive into the software tools, learn new technology and create their own design projects.

 There’s a lot to cover in 12 months—so a project-based approach makes the most sense.
-You get a lot of practice producing architectural drawings, plans, models, and blueprints, using AutoCAD and Revit.
+You'll get a lot of practice producing architectural drawings, plans, models, and blueprints, using AutoCAD and Revit.

-Examples of design projects done for class at Herzing, by Architectural Design graduate, Albino Jr Geanga
+Examples of design projects done for class at Herzing, by Building Design graduate, Albino Jr Geanga